 The Basle Banking Committee members are from Belgium, Canada, France, Germany, Italy, Japan, Luxembourg, the Netherlands, Spain, Sweden, Switzerland, the United Kingdom and the United States (that is basically the G-10 plus Switzerland).
 Each of these countries is represented by their central bank, and by the authority responsible for banking supervision in that country, where this is not the central bank.
 The composition reflects the world political order in the middle of the twentieth century.
-There is no representation of emerging market economies and developing countries on the Basle Banking Committee.
-This is in contrast with other Basle Committees where at least some representation of developing countries has been introduced, and it is in contrast to the Financial Stability Forum that is intended to provide a platform for regulators from systemically important countries to meet.
-Thus, the Basel Banking Committee is one of the international ad-hoc bodies with the worst problem of representation of a large part of the world - the developing and emerging countries.
+In contrast with other Basle Committees, where at least some representation of developing countries has been introduced, there is no representation of developing nations on the Basle Banking Committee.
+Thus, the Basel Banking Committee is one of the international ad-hoc bodies with the worst problem of representation of a large part of the world -the developing and emerging countries.

 It is true that the Basle Banking Committee does liaise with a group of 13 non-G10 countries, including Russia and China, which meets every two months to review developments and comment on current work.
-However, this consultative group of developing and transition economies have no clear mechanisms of influence on Committee decisions.
+However, this consultative group of developing and transition economies has no clear mechanisms of influence on Committee decisions.
 It is useful to be consulted, but it is no substitute to having a seat at the decision-making table.
 Indeed, we argue that Basle II appears to be the result of excess influence by the large financial institutions domiciled in the countries represented on the Committee.
 The new Accord is to their benefit and to the detriment of emerging market borrowers and developing countries not represented on the Committee.
-It will probably reduce flows to developing economies and make the remaining flows more expensive and susceptible to sudden stops10.
-However, while the new Accord is clearly to the benefit of large financial institutions in developed countries, by what mechanism has their influence been exerted?
+It will probably reduce flows to developing economies and make the remaining flows more expensive and susceptible to sudden stops.1 However, while the new Accord is clearly to the benefit of large financial institutions in developed countries, by what mechanism has their influence been exerted?
 That is, how have the regulators that sit on the Basel Committee come to champion the interests of the very institutions they are supposed to be regulating?

-b) Influence by the Regulated on the Regulators; the Political Economy of Basel
+b) Influence by the regulated on the regulators; the political economy of Basel

-One of the most difficult tasks facing regulators of any industry is to avoid excessive influence against the public interest by those they are supposed to be regulating - regulatory capture.
+One of the most difficult tasks facing regulators of any industry is to avoid excessive influence against the public interest by those they are supposed to be regulating-regulatory capture.
 The heavier the regulation and the fewer the number of players in an industry the bigger the incentives are for the industry to try and influence the regulator.
-Banking is heavily regulated and banking systems are invariably dominated by a small number of large players.
+Banking is heavily regulated and a small number of large players invariably dominate banking systems.
 Just 12 banks dominate international banking worldwide.

 Regulators are intelligent and hard working.
 However, they are generally not as expert in the conduct of banking as the bankers.
 Furthermore, bankers have the resources and the incentive to pay for the studies that better inform their positions.
 Regulatory costs create a countervailing lobby against regulation.
 In the end, through superior expertise and information, regulators often become persuaded of the bankers' position.
-This is the most perfect and least visible form of influence - a capture of minds.
+This is the most perfect and least visible form of influence -a capture of minds.

-The principal way to observe the influence of minds is to step back from the detail and observe the mis-match between the points of regulation and the points of market failure that regulation should be addressing.
-Ideally these points should meet and the wider they miss each other the more likely regulators and regulation have been subject to excessive influence.
+The principal way to observe the influence of minds is to step back from the detail and observe the miss-match between the points of regulation and the points of market failure that regulation should be addressing.
+Ideally, these points should meet and the wider they miss each other the more likely regulators and regulation have been subject to excessive influence.